Note: There is a good deal of research left to be done on this man, though I believe his children are adequately identified.

 - The Compendium of American Genealogy, Frederick A. Virkus, Vol. 6 (1937), p106.
 These genealogies were contributed by correspondents and published without verification. [↩]

-- In loose fibreboard boxes, Edgefield County. [↩]
+- Box 25, Item 891, in loose fibreboard boxes of probate records, Edgefield County. [↩]

 - SC Revolutionary Indents, “for service in Brandon’s Regiment”. [↩]